paulodiff/rainbow-table-index/README.md

 The goal: perform a search using LIKE operator in encrypted data.
 Building an alternative index (**Rainbow Table Index**) with a library, is possible to index encrypted values and query this values.

-This is a working sample, with a Post model ([id, title]).
+This is a working sample, with a Post model with fields "id" and "title".
 We create a Post item.

 ```php
 Post::create(['id'=> 88, 'title' => 'Beauty']);
 ```
-The resultant Rainbow Index Table  (is the minimum token size is 3):
+The resultant Rainbow Index Table  (with the minimum token size is 3):

 ```php
 Rainbow Table Index data
 post:title BEA 88